Gi-JL/plankton-dmv-dissertation-analysis/data/README.md

 # Input data

-The analysis scripts in this repository require survey, discrete choice experiment, and geospatial input data that are not stored directly in the Git repository.
+The analysis scripts in this repository require survey, discrete choice experiment, coded discussion, and geospatial input data.
+Most input data are not stored directly in the Git repository and must be obtained from the sources listed below.

-Download the required files from the sources listed below and place them in this `data/` directory before running the analyses.
+Download the required external files and place them in this `data/` directory before running the analyses.
+The coded discussion data required for Paper C are included directly in this directory.

 ## Survey and discrete choice experiment data